influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withMatchLabels(matchLabels)
 ```

-matchLabels is a map of {key,value} pairs.
-A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is "key", the operator is "In", and the values array contains only "value".
-The requirements are ANDed.
+"matchLabels is a map of {key,value} pairs.
+A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is \"key\", the operator is \"In\", and the values array contains only \"value\".
+The requirements are ANDed."

 ### fn spec.podDisruptionBudget.selector.withMatchLabelsMixin